Arthur (TV series): Music

 The TV show's reggae-style theme song, "Believe in Yourself", was written by Judy Henderson and Jerry de Villiers Jr. and was performed by Ziggy Marley and the Melody Makers.
 A remixed techno version of the song has been officially released on the third album and a shortened version has been played during the closing credits for the sixth season.
 The Backstreet Boys covered the song with the original instrumentals for the ending credits of television special Arthur: It's Only Rock 'n' Roll.
 The original music score was produced by Ray Fabi.

 In season 2, the song "Crazy Bus", written and performed by then-head writer Joe Fallon, was introduced.
 It served as the alternate anthem of the television series.
 Cellist Yo-Yo Ma and jazz composer Joshua Redman covered the song on the ending credits of the season 4 finale episode, "My Music Rules".
-When Joe Fallon left Arthur after season 4, the song was officially retired from the show.
-The show mentions this on the TV special Arthur: It's Only Rock 'n' Roll when D.W. says, "Crazy Bus is for babies; I know a million better songs."
+Joe Fallon left Arthur after season 4, after which the song was officially retired from the show.
+The show mentions this in the TV special Arthur: It's Only Rock 'n' Roll when D.W. says that "Crazy Bus is for babies; I know a million better songs."